hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 **System Design**

--   Two aspects: multiple levels of representation, user interaction.
+-   Two aspects: visualize multiple levels of representation, and user interactions to make that possible.

 -   How different levels of abstraction manifest in space and time